Jujie-YANG/VizDoom_Deep_RL/Group_meeting_logs.md

         **Note: Once you have already watched this tutorial before this Saturday, please speak up on WeChat and provide any ideas and thoughts!**

-    2. Search for any materials on which algorithm included are directly implemented on VizDoom environment and then post links you found on WeChat for others to see and discuss on
+    2. Search for any materials on which algorithms included are directly implemented on VizDoom environment and then post links you found on WeChat for others to see and discuss on

 ### Scheduled time for next GM
 7.16 This Saturday (right after lecture) 北京时间18:00-19:30 英国时间11:00-12:30 美国时间6:00-7:30